Zara Rutherford: Early life

-Zara Rutherford was born in Belgium and comes from a long line of aviators.
+Zara Rutherford was born in Belgium.
 She is the daughter of a British ex-Army helicopter pilot, Sam Rutherford and Belgian recreational pilot and lawyer Beatrice De Smet.
 She grew up with and around planes as her father Sam Rutherford, organised adventurous flying rallies and expeditions such as the Crete2Cape VintageAirRally, a crossing of the whole of Africa with vintage biplanes.

 As a young girl, Rutherford would accompany her parents on many flights, even for a crossing of Mozambique, sometimes flying part of the way herself.
 At the age of 14, she began training to become a pilot and gained her pilot's license in 2020.

 Zara and her brother Mack, also a world-record holding pilot, come from a long line of aviators going back five generations.
 Her maternal grandfather and great-grandfather were private pilots and her paternal great-great-grandmother, Margaret Jean Thomas, was amongst the first South-African women to learn to fly.
 Her great-grand uncle, Rae ('Tommy') Thomas, Margaret's son, flew a Catalina during the Second World War and died in combat at the age of 23.